Cank256/payie_node/gateway/README.md

 # Payie NodeJS Gateway

 Gateway for the Payie payments project.
-This nhandles the basic interaction between payie and<br>
-third party payment service providers (i.e. Airtel UG, Flutterwave and MTN UG).
+This handles the basic interaction between payie and third party payment service providers (i.e. Airtel UG, Flutterwave and MTN UG).

 ## Tech Used